andyjonesx/WLSXX-Wrestling-League-Simluator/README.md

+# Original WLS Downloads

+There is a file called "Original Downloads".
+Since it's enarly impossible to find this game online now I've added this to the project.

+I had looked all over the internet for a version that contains all of the WWF wrestlers from the 90s.
+There was one, but it seems to have not survived time.
+Yesterday somebody sent this over to me - so huge, huge shoutout to Eric W. I haven't had chance to check the files yet, but at a glance (and the memory 20 years ago of a 12 year old) it looks right.

+It also contains a version which contains the "IHWA" wresters, from an online wrestling league (thanks Neil K).

+I can keep growing this list if people have other versions, especially those with wrestling/league/belt sets for once-popular communites.
+If you have any to share please email me (andyjonesx@gmail.com).

+- wls54.zip : Clean, most recent version (seems like 6.0 was never launched).
+This contains no wrestlers, leagues, or belts.
+- wls54-ihwa.zip : Most recent version, containing wrestlers from the "IHWA" simulation league.
+- wls51andupdate-verA.zip : Not yet tested, but contains WWF and WCW
+- wls53-verA.zip : Not yet tested, but looks to contain wrestlers from WWF 90s, and ECW

+If you're looking to play, check out "DOSBox".

 # WLSXX Wrestling League Simulator

-Since it's nearly impossible to find this game now, I've added one to this project.
-I've looked all over the internet for a version that contains all of the WWF wrestlers from that time.
-There was one, but it seems to have not survived time.
-If by chance you still have the wrestlers file for this, please, please get in touch (andyjonesx@gmail.com).

-The two files are wls53.zip (original, no wrestlers, belts, etc), and "wls53-ihwa.zip" which is a file put online by a group that disbanded in 2004.
-It contains a number of wrestlers which will allow you to jump right in and play.

-# This Project
 This is a clone of WLS Wrestling League Simulator by Jamie Winquist released in 1995.

 20 years later and it's still a really fun game, except it doesn't work on Windows 8, and will work less and less as computers move on.